 The Parker fits true to size, I went with my usual 27″ and it fits perfectly.

 Riley: As you can see in the above photos the Riley has a more trendy boyfriend short fit.
 This is a great if you want more coverage – the perfect shorts to run around in.
 The Riley has a bit of distressing and a slight fray to the hem.
 I’m wearing the color “snapshot”.

 Parker: The Parker has the same small amount of distressing, but a much more significant frayed hem.
 Personally I like this better as I think the extra fray is really flattering.
 As mentioned above it’s a more traditional (and in my opinion timeless) jean short silhouette.
 I’m wearing the color “swapmeet”.

 Honestly they are both really great jean shorts and I love both pairs!
 If you want to invest in only one pair this season I think you’ll be happy with the quality of either, so it really comes down to lifestyle and the look you want.
 If you want more coverage and planning on wearing the shorts around town running errands you may feel more comfortable in the Riley.
 If you want that classic, iconic jean short moment definitely go with the Parker.

 I hope you found this Agolde jean shorts review helpful!
-Throughout I linked to the shorts at Revolve, simply because that’s a store I like to shop at but please note you can get Agolde denim (both pair of shorts) at Bloomingdale’s , Anthropologie , Shopbop or Agolde.com as well.
+Throughout I linked to the shorts at Nordstrom & Revolve, simply because those are stores I shop at most.
+You can get Agolde denim (both pair of shorts) at Bloomingdale’s , Anthropologie , Shopbop or Agolde.com.